 Why you should stop weighing yourself

-When it comes to dieting, exercise, and health, our main motivator usually comes down to one thing: the scale.
-Weighing yourself, especially more than once a week, is actually not as healthy or as good of an indicator of health as you may think.
+When it comes to dieting, exercise and health, our main motivator usually comes down to one thing: the scale.
+But weighing yourself, especially more than once a week, is actually not as healthy or as good of an indicator of health as you may think.
 Here are our top reasons for saying goodbye to the scale.

 It doesn’t measure strength or muscle.

 Bodybuilders, people who exercise and eat healthy and even professional athletes are still considered overweight based on the scale—but that doesn’t mean they are unhealthy at all.
 It means they have more muscle.
 The same could be happening for you too, so be careful the next time you are disappointed because of a slight weight gain.

 Obsessing over your weight can negatively impact your mental health.